hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 Dear Roland — begins to read out loud.

+### III.

 I know why you came all this way for.
 You are looking for answers.
-But... each answer leads to more questions and when we think we have all the answers, the questions change.
+But... each answer leads to more questions.
+And when we think we have all the answers, the questions change.
 So I'll give you something better instead.
 Redemption.

 You are not a bad person, nor a good one.
 And most importantly, you have not